iamthamanic/AI-Audiobook-Maker/README.md

 Transform your PDFs and text files into high-quality audiobooks using **OpenAI TTS** (cloud) or **Thorsten-Voice** (native German).
 Choose between premium cloud voices or run everything locally at no cost!

-**🆕 New in v5.0:** Enhanced security, comprehensive testing, better error handling, and improved CLI experience.
+**🆕 New in v5.1:** Beautiful UI/UX overhaul, flexible output options, optimized Thorsten-Voice loading, and Downloads folder as default output.

 ## ✨ Features